bikeboardsurf1/containers-101/container-introduction/step5/text.md

 * the mapping this should run on <strong>port 81 of the host</strong> and mapped to <strong>port 80 on the container</strong> itself
 * it must run in detached mode

->Note the container is not operating as expected, if you attempt to access the URL of that container via the specified port , the content (html) is not returned as expected
+>Note the container is not operating as expected, if you attempt to access the URL of that container via the specified port , the content (html) is not returned, instead 'curl: (52) Empty reply from server' is provided.

 ```plain
 curl localhost:81